naturalis/nba-docs/NBA Service descriptions.rst

 In nearly all cases an API request returns data as a JSON-formatted document.

-For Quick start purposes you can consult per service a set of examples which can be accessed via the example links in the previous service information overview.
-Information on requests, searchable fields and responses can also be accessed via this overview.
+For Quick start purposes you can consult per service a set of examples which can be accessed through the example links in the service information overview.
+Information on requests, searchable fields and responses can also be accessed via this overview in the previous paragraph.

 Versioning
 ==========